 We will be using three sets of heritage carriages, which contain separated compartments, helping to maintain social distancing on the train.
-As stated above, these compartments have the capacity to seat up to 6 passengers.

 Each compartment will be numbered, with visitors able to choose their compartment before boarding the train.
 Passengers must use their chosen compartment for the duration of the return journey.

 All carriages will be cleaned by our staff between each departure, ensuring the compartments will be safe and ready for you to enjoy upon arrival.

 Loyalty Cards and Gift Vouchers